-- 1) Promotion Application Form - 2) Curriculum vita; not to exceed ten pages in 10 point type. - 3) Relevant Statement(s) of Expectations - 4) Department Teacher-Scholar Model - 5) Job description for alternative workload assignment (if any) - 6) Annual Performance Review(s) and Evaluation(s): - a) If the application is for joint tenure and promotion then include: All probationary evaluations including department committee's, chair's and dean's evaluations, years 1-5. - b) If the application is for promotion only then include: Year 1 evaluations including those of the department committee, chair, and manager. - II.
-Effective Teaching and Fulfillment of Professional Responsibilities - 1) Candidate's narrative summary of accomplishments, not to exceed six pages - 2) Official Student Evaluation Reports from all of the above Annual Performance Review(s) (III.B.6 part I.6) and all those from III.A.3 above (if applicable).
-There must be a minimum of 5 Reports-see Appendix 4: FAQ for details. - 3) All Peer Observations and/or Director's Evaluations from Annual Performance Review(s) and Evaluation(s) required above (III.B.6 part I.6) - 4) Evidence of performance not to exceed ten pages total including such things as: - a) Syllabi - b) Teaching materials - c) Evidence of advising effectiveness - d) Executive summaries of Annual reports or excerpts of reports generated through AWA - e) Executive summaries of assessment reports f) Statement(s) from immediate supervisor(s) not involved in the evaluation or recommendation of the applicant.
+- 1) Tenure Application Form - a) letter to the President of intent to apply for tenure (optional) - b) letter from President or his/her designee indicating approval to seek early tenure (if appropriate) - 2) Promotion Application Form (if joint Tenure/Promotion application) - 3) Curriculum vita; not to exceed ten pages in 10 point type. - 4) Relevant Statement(s) of Expectations - 5) Department Teacher-Scholar Model - 6) Job description for alternative workload assignment (if any) - 7) Annual Performance Review(s) and Evaluation(s) including all: - a) If the application is for joint tenure and promotion or for tenure only then include: All probationary evaluations including department committee's, chair's and dean's/appropriate manager's evaluations, for the entire probationary period years 1-5 in the order - All department committee Performance Reviews and Evaluations

+- All department chair Performance Reviews and Evaluations - All dean/appropriate manager Performance Reviews and Evaluations - b) If the application is for promotion only then include: Year 1 evaluations including those of the department committee, chair, and dean/appropriate manager. - II.
+Effective Teaching and Fulfillment of Professional Responsibilities - 1) Candidate's narrative summary of accomplishments, not to exceed six pages - 2) Official Student Evaluation Reports from all of the above Annual Performance Review(s) (III.B.6 part I.7) - 3) All Peer Observations and/or Director's Evaluations from Annual Performance Review(s) and Evaluation(s) required above (III.B.6 part I.7) - 4) Evidence of performance not to exceed ten pages total including such things as: - a) Syllabi - b) Teaching materials - c) Evidence of advising effectiveness - d) Executive summaries of Annual reports or excerpts of reports generated through AWA - e) Executive summaries of assessment reports - f) Statement(s) from immediate supervisor(s) not involved in the evaluation or recommendation of the applicant.